Asianraz/Asianraz/README.md

 <h2 align="left">Hi 👋!
-My name is Rachana Chauhan and I'm a 3rd year at Gujarat University.</h2>
+My name is Rachana Chauhan and I'm a 3rd year Student at Gujarat University.</h2>

 ###